Spatially modulated, orbital selective ferromagnetism in La$_5$Co$_2$Ge$_3$: Magnetic properties

-Due to the weak interchain magnetic coupling \lcg\ is a quasi-one-dimensional ferromagnet with extremely low T$_C$.
-We note, that in the same manner as for other recently discovered quasi-one-dimensional compounds \cite{Cuono19,Cuono18,Cuono21a,Cuono21b,Ming18}, in \lcg\ weak interchain magnetic coupling is critical for the stabilization of long-range magnetic order in the context of the Mermin-Wagner theorem \cite{Gelfert01}.
+We conclude that \lcg\ is a quasi-one-dimensional orbital-selective ferromagnet.
+Moreover, because magnetic properties of the system derive from different $d$-orbitals on Co1 and Co2 sites, magnetic moments on these atoms evolve independently and in a contrasting manner with applied pressure.
+We note, that similarly as for other recently discovered quasi-one-dimensional compounds \cite{Cuono19,Cuono18,Cuono21a,Cuono21b,Ming18}, in \lcg\ weak interchain magnetic couplings are critical for the stabilization of long-range magnetic order in the context of the Mermin-Wagner theorem \cite{Gelfert01}.

-Next, we analyze the magnetic properties of our system under applied pressure.
-To simulate the effect of the external pressure acting on the system, we have performed our calculations at different values of the volume of the primitive cell, V/V$_0$ where V$_0$ is the experimental volume at ambient pressure \cite{Saunders20}.
-As experimental atomic positions are not known for \lcg\ under pressure to access magnetic properties for contracted volumes we perform the structural relaxation.
-Such approach is sensible in light of found good agreement between magnetic moments of Co1 and Co2 (cf. Fig. \ref{Magneticmoment}) at ambient pressure obtained for the experimental position and the structural relaxed structure.

-Applied pressure brings the atoms closer simply increasing the hopping parameters between Co atom, enlarging the electronic bandwidth.
-Such procedure as a rule reduces the magnetic moment in itinerant magnetic systems \cite{Autieri18}.
-In Fig. \ref{Magneticmoment} we present the evolution of magnetic moments on Co1 and Co2 atoms with decreasing unit cell volume that follows this expectation.
-However, both types of atoms react in a contrasting manner to applied pressure.
-Namely, the magnetization of the Co2 rapidly drops at V/V$_0\approx0.93$ and Co2 atoms become nonmagnetic, while the magnetization of the Co1 at least for V/V$_0\gtrsim0.83$ is rather weakly decreasing.
-We note that nonzero magnetization on Co2 atoms for V/V$_0\lesssim0.93$ is just an effect of coupling to Co1 chains and long-range character of magnetic order.

-In Fig. \ref{Magneticmoment} we have included evolution with applied pressure of magnetic moments solely from orbitals dominant at ambient pressure (cf. Fig. \ref{DOSNM}), i.e. d$_{xz}$ of the Co1 atoms and d$_{xy}$ of Co2 atoms.
-These orbitals provide as much as half of the total magnetization on respective cobalt atoms, confirming their leading role in determining magnetic properties of \lcg\ also at applied pressure.
-In result we firmly establish that the reason for the contrasting magnetization evolution on the two types of Co atoms under pressure is that different orbitals drive the magnetism on crystallographically distinct cobalt sites.